This Is England '88: Reception

 Writing for The Guardian, Euan Ferguson said that it "was all phenomenal" and "roll on their next story".
 Paddy Shennan writing for the Liverpool Echo also rated the series, calling it the best drama series of 2011.
-However, Hugh Montgomery writing for The Independent found all the misery "increasingly irritating".
-The series won the award for Best Mini Series at the 2012 BAFTA Television Awards, and also led to a Best Actor nomination for Joseph Gilgun (Woody) and a second successive Best Actress nomination for Vicky McClure (Lol).
+Less favourable reviews saw Hugh Montgomery, writing for The Independent, suggest that the misery depicted was "increasingly irritating," whilst also suggesting that the series did not equal the standard of previous installments.
+The series won the award for Best Mini-Series at the 2012 British Academy Television Awards, and also led to a Best Actor nomination for Joseph Gilgun (Woody) and a second successive Best Actress nomination for Vicky McClure (Lol).